The Application Process

 SECONDARY APPLICATIONS

-When a health professions school receives your AMCAS, AACOMAS, AADSAS, or VMCAS application, they review it and decide if you meet their general requirements.
+When a health professions school receives your AMCAS, AACOMAS, AADSAS, or VMCAS primary application, they review it and decide if you meet their general requirements.
 If the school wishes to consider your application further, they will send you a secondary application.
 Secondary applications need to be completed promptly and submitted as soon as possible, along with the individual medical schools application fee (usually between $75 to $150).
-It is usually only after receiving your secondary application that a school will download your letters of recommendation.
+You may prepare by beginning to pre-write your secondary applications early.
+It is often only after receiving your secondary application that a school will review your letters of recommendation.

 The final step in the process is receiving acceptances.
 Some students may receive acceptances as early as October, but most students will hear back from schools beginning in mid-winter and into early spring.